imyzlv/AlusAkcijas/README.md

 # AlusAkcijas

-Another simple learning project to teach myself about webs craping.
+Another simple learning project to teach myself about web scraping.
 Written in .NET MAUI